yetanalytics/lrsql/doc/authority.md

 Note that the request will fail if expected claims are not present on the token.

-As with the normal authority template, you can provide a custom version by setting the `LRSQL_OIDC_AUTHORITY_TEMPLATE` (`oidcAuthorityTemplate`) config variable.
+As with the normal authority template, you can provide a custom version by setting the `LRSQL_OIDC_AUTHORITY_TEMPLATE` (`lrs.oidcAuthorityTemplate`) config variable.

 [<- Back to Index](index.md)